NuclearReid/Green-Thumbs/README.md

 ## Installation

 As a developer, to install the program, developers should follow the following steps:
-1. Download the code repository from GitHub: https://github.com/NuclearReid/Green-Thumbs
+1. Download the code repository from GitHub: https://github.com/NuclearReid/Green-Thumbs.
-2. Open an integrated terminal and install the required packages (for example, using: npm install)
+2. Open an integrated terminal and install the required packages (for example, using: npm install).
-3. Initialise mySQL and source the db/schema.sql file
+3. Initialise mySQL and source the db/schema.sql file.
-4. Run npm start on your integrated terminal
+4. Run npm start on your integrated terminal.

-If successful, the program should then run in your local environment (for example: http://localhost:3001/)
+If successful, the program should then run in your local environment (for example: http://localhost:3001/).

 ## Usage